 1. Are your employees ready to come back to the office?

 The pandemic has altered how we will work in the future.
-Work is not necessarily a place anymore, and some form of remote work seems here to stay.
+Work is not necessarily a place anymore, and some remote work seems here to stay.
 Many companies are canceling their plans to build offices.
-Pinterest recently paid $89.5 million as a penalty to cancel plans to build a new 490,000 sq. ft. office in San Francisco.
+Pinterest recently paid $89.5 million as a penalty to cancel plans to create a new 490,000 sq. ft. office in San Francisco.

-In recent months, some companies in the USA are insisting that their employees come back to the office.
+In recent months, some companies in the USA insist that their employees come back to the office.
 These include influential banks like JP Morgan, Goldman Sachs, Bank of America, and Morgan Stanley.
 They may be the outliers.

 Using a lowered productivity level as an excuse to insist that employees come into the office is no longer an acceptable argument.
 The empirical evidence does not support that position.

-Insisting that employees come back to the office can also backfire on management, as was the case with Apple.
+Insisting that employees come back to the office can also backfire on management, as in Apple's case.
 A few weeks ago, Tim Cook and his team announced that employees would be required to come back to Apple offices at least three days a week.